juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essense-of-Object-Orientation.markdown

 	- Object contains state, behavior, and identifier.
 		- Object has a state which is changeable.
 (The height of Alice is changeable.)
 		- How object behaves changes the state of itself.
 (Alice changes her height by doing something.)
-			- Result of the behavior is state-dependent, and result can be explained only with the state of the object.
+			- Result of the behavior is state-dependent, and can be explained only with the state of the object.
-			- Result is dependent of the order of behaviors.
+			- Result of the behavior is dependent of the order of behaviors.
 		- No matter what state is in, Alice is uniquely indentifiable.
 (No matter how tall Alice is, Alice is Alice.)
 - State
 	- Definition: State is the total information that the object has in a given time.
-	 -State consists of property (static) and property value (dynamic).
+	- State consists of property (static) and property value (dynamic).
 Property can be attribute (value) or link (instance of correlation between other object).
 	- Values (number, string, datetime, ...) are not objects, as they are not uniquely identifiable.
 But values provides ways to express the state of an object.
 	- State is an abstraction of all the previous behaviors to reduce the complexities of the real-world.
 	- Object has, and should be on full control unto its own state, hence the autonomy.
 State and behavior are bind to one unit: an object.